Bounga/i18n-float/README.md

 - comma for decimals
 - whitespace as separator
 - standard format still usable
-- only a gem in your Gemfile and your good to go
+- only a gem in your Gemfile and you're good to go

 Installation
 ------------